ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-A slightly different notation is available by so called [or]{.op} types:
+A slightly different notation is available by so called [or] types: